Nuclei-Software/mbedtls/accelerator/scalar_k/README.md

-3. Get **libmbedtls** zip package from https://github.com/Nuclei-Software/mbedtls , and import the zip package of **libmbedtls** until the Status is installed:
+3. Get **libmbedtls** zip package from https://github.com/Nuclei-Software/mbedtls , and import the zip package of **libmbedtls** until the Status is installed.

 ![npk_libmbedtls_import](asserts/npk_libmbedtls_import.png)